shawnyu5/gh-ac/README.md

 ![gh_ac_push](img/gh_ac_push.png)

-- `gh ac force` - get the most recent workflow for current repo.
-Perform a `git commit --amend --no-edit && git push --force` on the current branch.
+- `gh ac force` - perform a `git commit --amend --no-edit && git push --force` on the current branch.
 Allow the user to select the workflow run to fetch, and open the latest workflow run in the browser.
   - if there are currently staged changes, prompt for confirmation before proceeding

 ![gh_ac_force](img/gh_ac_force.png)

 - `gh ac dispatch` - create a workflow dispatch event to trigger a manual workflow.
 Allow the user to select the workflow to trigger.
 Note this extension is not responsible for filtering which workflows are has manual triggers.
 It will display all workflows in the repo.
   - `gh ac dispatch --ref <branch_name>` to select the branch to dispatch the workflow from.
 Defaults to the current branch
-  - input can be passed to the workflow in the form `gh ac dispatch -d key=val -d key2=val2`
+  - input can be passed to the workflow in the form `gh ac dispatch -f key=val -f key2=val2`
 - `gh ac <push|force|dispatch> -w <WORKFLOW_NAME>` - specify the workflow name to search for.
 This is not case sensitive.
 - `gh ac <push|force|dispatch> --url` - print out the workflow URL instead of opening it in browser
 - `gh ac config --hostname` to get a custom hostname (for Github enterprise)